abeytheo/abeytheo.github.io/_posts/2019-02-09-ranking-problem.md

 Ranking algorithms' main task is to optimize the order of given data-sets, in a way that retrieved results are sorted in most relevant manner.
 Ranking is a commonly found task in our daily life and it is extremely useful for the society.
 Typical problems which are solved by ranking algorithms, e.g., ranking web pages in [Google](https://www.google.com), personalized product feeds for particular customers in [Amazon](https://www.amazon.com), or even top playlists to listen in [Spotify](https://www.spotify.com).

 From mentioned examples above, most of ranking problems deal with information retrieval and personalization domain.
-In information retrieval point of view, documents indeed needs to be ranked in order to match given keywords to retrieved relevant documents.
-If we add personalization component, the retrieved results need to satisfy users' preference as well.
+In information retrieval point of view, documents indeed need to be indexed in order to match given keywords with relevant documents.
+If we add personalization into the puzzle, the retrieved results also need to satisfy users' preference as well.

 ## Learning-To-Rank Algorithms

 Ranking problems can be solved by specific learning algorithms, namely *Learning-To-Rank*.
 Citing from [a paper written by Yahoo!](http://proceedings.mlr.press/v14/chapelle11a/chapelle11a.pdf), *Learning-To-Rank* algorithms can be classified into three types based on their optimization objectives:

 1. **Pointwise** <br>
    In this algorithm's perspective, data points are seen independently and every data point has its corresponding score.
-The learning algorithms will typically optimize mean squared error loss, hence it becomes a regression problem.
+The learning algorithms will typically minimize mean squared error loss function, hence it becomes a regression problem.
 2. **Pairwise** <br>
    Several queries are tagged with a list of relevant data-sets.
-Then this algorithm will optimize the loss function of paired data-sets belonging to the same list.
-The result of this optimization is the correct swapping of pairs, thus resulting in a list of documents with correct order.
+Then, this algorithm will optimize the loss function of paired data-sets belonging to the same list.
+The result of this optimization is the correct swapping of pairs, thus generating a list of documents with reasonable order.
 3. **Listwise** <br>
-   Similar like Pairwise, but the optimization is performed at whole list of documents level instead of paired data-sets.
+   Similar like Pairwise, but the optimization is performed at whole list of documents level instead of paired data-points.

 ## Kaggle Challenge?!

-So we participated in a Kaggle challenge entitled [*PUBG Finish Placement Prediction*](https://www.kaggle.com/c/pubg-finish-placement-prediction).
+We participated in a Kaggle challenge entitled [*PUBG Finish Placement Prediction*](https://www.kaggle.com/c/pubg-finish-placement-prediction).
 [PUBG](https://en.wikipedia.org/wiki/PlayerUnknown%27s_Battlegrounds) is a popular online multiplayer game where there could be 100 players playing in one match and the goal is to be the last man standing.

 In this Kaggle challenge, player attributes such as number of kills, walk distance, boost pickups, and damage dealt are provided as features.
 Player placements per match are given as continuous values and the objective is to predict the placements of all players in one particular match.
 The data-set can be illustrated further below: